Reiningecho90/chances-discord-bot-public/README.md

 Updates:

-Added readme file to this version and added version description (9/28/2021) Replaced token which was not redacted on initial upload, everything is fine now, new token was created and will be generated every push (9/28/2021)
+-Added readme file to this version and added version description (9/28/2021) -Replaced token which was not redacted on initial upload, everything is fine now, new token was created and will be generated every push (9/28/2021)
+-More updates coming on 10/8/2021